YYL7/ML/README.md

-# Machine Learning
+# ⭐Machine Learning
-# Classification
+# ⭐Classification
 Classification is a method of supervised learning  of identifying to which of a set of categories a new observation belongs, on the basis of a dataset with lables.
 # 1. KNN
 KNN method is mainly for classification.
 Given a training dataset with labels, KNN will help to predict the classification of the new data by calculating the distance with each pieces of the existing data and finding its k nearest neighbors.
 The majority is the new class we assign to the new data.